murilodaluz/CppND-Route-Planning-Project/README.md

 # Route Planning Project Starter Code

-This is the starter code for the Route Planning project.
-Instructions for each exercise can be found in the `instructions` directory, and unit tests for some exercises in the `test` directory.
+This is the code for the route planning project based on [Udacity project](https://github.com/udacity/CppND-Route-Planning-Project) with instructions of exercise can be found in the `instructions` directory.
+Unit tests for some exercises can find in the `test` directory.

 ## Cloning